Bajusz15/beacon/README.md

 http:
   use_x_forwarded_for: true
   trusted_proxies:
+    - 172.30.0.0/16
+    - 172.16.0.0/12
     - 127.0.0.1
-    - 172.16.0.0/12   # Docker bridge network — needed if HA runs in a container
 ```

-Then restart Home Assistant.
-Without this, the tunnel connects but HA shows "can't connect to Home Assistant" because it rejects the proxied WebSocket.
+Then restart Home Assistant Core.
+Without this, the tunnel connects but HA can return `400 Bad Request` or show "can't connect to Home Assistant" because it rejects the forwarded proxy headers.

 ---